nigelpoulton/ckad-exam-cram/README.md

 **Congratulations, you're connected to your Kubernetes cluster.**

-## Build your lab environment
+## 5. Build your lab environment

 Open a terminal and run the following commands to build your lab environment.

 You must have `kubectl` and `git` installed to complete these steps.
-You must also be connected to the Kubernetes cluster your just created on Linode.
+You must also be connected to the Kubernetes cluster you just created on Linode.

 **Deploy an NGINX ingress controller**